nestybox/sysbox-ee/docs/troubleshoot.md

 ## Bind Mount Permissions Error

-When running a container with a bind mount, you may see that the files and directories associated with the mount have `nobody:nouser` ownership from within the container.
+When running a system container with a bind mount, you may see that the files and directories associated with the mount have `nobody:nouser` ownership from within the container.

-This typically occurs when the source of the bind mount is owned by a user on the host that is different from the user on the host to which the container's root user maps (recall that Sysvisor containers always use the Linux user namespace and thus map the root user in the container to a non-root user on the host).
+This typically occurs when the source of the bind mount is owned by a user on the host that is different from the user on the host to which the system container's root user maps (recall that Sysvisor containers always use the Linux user namespace and thus map the root user in the container to a non-root user on the host).